 Receptors are generally the subject of most noise impact analyses.
-A noise-sensitive location (known as a "receptor") is usually defined as an area where human activity may be adversely affected when noise levels exceed predefined thresholds of acceptability or when noise levels increase by an amount exceeding predefined thresholds of change.
-Receptors either currently exist or would be introduced by the project.
+A noise-sensitive location (known as a "receptor") is usually refined as an area where human activity may be adversely affected when noise levels exceed predefined thresholds of acceptability or when noise levels increase by an amount exceeding predefined thresholds of change.
+Receptors after a grantly exist or would be introduced by the project.
 These locations may be indoors or outdoors.
-Indoor receptors include, but are not limited to, residences, hotels, motels, health care facilities, nursing homes, schools, houses of worship, court houses, public meeting facilities, museums, libraries, and theaters.
-Outdoor receptors include, but are not limited to, parks, outdoor theaters, golf courses, zoos, campgrounds, and beaches.
+Indoor receptors include, but are not limited to, residences, hotels, motels, health are facilities, nursing homes, chools, houses of worship, court houses, public meeting facilities, museums libraries, and theater.
+Outdoor receptors include, but are not limited to, parks, outdoor theaters, golf courses, zoes, campgrounds, and beaches.

-Land use and zoning maps are usually helpful in initially targeting receptors that should be analyzed; however, field inspection of the area in question is the most appropriate way to identify all receptors that may be affected by the proposed project.
+and use and zoning maps are usually helpful in initially targeting receptors that should be analyzed; however, it eld inspection of the area in question is the most appropriate way to identify all receptors that may be afterted by the proposed project.
 In some cases, additional receptor sites may need to be identified after the initial analysis has been performed to ensure that the extent of the area where significant impacts may occur has been defined.